WSU-CDSC/Documentation/DV-Transfers.md

 # Transferring with Premiere (Non-preferred Method)

 Premier is capable of capturing data from DV tapes, but is not the preferred method due to its tendency to drop frames when it encounters a problem segment.
 If there are no problem segments, and Premier is able to capture a tape as a single file then that file may be considered preservation quality.
-It is, however, available within the Libraries using existing infrastructure so instructions are being included.
+It is, however, available within the Libraries using existing infrastructure so instructions for its use are being included.

 ![New Project](Resources/NewProject.png)

 ![Capture Menu](Resources/CaptureMenu.png)